Arctic Fox Foxology

 Will black hair dye cover red hair color?

 Black hair dye like Transylvania will effectively cover red hair color, making it one of the most reliable options for concealing vibrant reds.
-Since black is the darkest shade, it contains maximum pigment to overpower existing color.
+Since black is the darkest hair dye shade, it contains maximum pigment to overpower existing color.
 However, be aware that depending on the intensity of your red, some warm undertones might still show through in certain lighting.
 Remember that going black is a commitment, transitioning away from black later will be a challenge!

 Ready to Transform Your Red?